doctorwise/psychic-fortnight/README.md

 You should see several instances of the word `PASS` and be very happy inside.

-2. Now, let's change things so that when we type `make` to run our tests, our test framework looks for the `controller` module instead of the `moore` module within the `4_31_moore` example.
+2. item 2 para 1: Now, let's change things so that when we type `make` to run our tests, our test framework looks for the `controller` module instead of the `moore` module within the `4_31_moore` example.
 This is easy.
 Open `TOPLEVEL.txt` from the `tests` directory and replace the word `moore` with the name of your